JRoloS/FancyText/README.md

 * big_letter_from_letter -  ...Made out of each letter given
 * Unicode-Blocks         -  ...Made out of ██ Blocks

+As Well as a Sub class Called Emojis that allows you to print ASCII Art like this one: ʕノ•ᴥ•ʔノ ︵ ┻━┻

+Can be called by typing FancyText.Emojis. (your pick)

 You can check the by typing Fancytext. and the autocomplete will show you all the available options

 This is the initial Release, new features will be added in the future.

 ### Version History

+* 0.07 Added ASCII Emojis Class
 * 0.06 Added UNICODE BLOCK ██ letters from text
 * 0.05 Added Big Letter of the Letter transform for text
 * 0.04 Added Toggle Text (and lower start version)
 * 0.03 Text is now printed in Bold, Added Rainbow Background function, Removed Confirm Text to make a better implementation
 * 0.02 Added Rainbow_text colour option, Fixed bug with warning_text function
 * 0.01 Initial Release - Class Created.

+NEXT UPDATE....
+I'll move the big text blocks to a separate class to make it easier to sort and add a couple more ASCII big text options.

 Author:
 * [Jorge Rolo](https://github.com/JRoloS)